ArioMoniri/NeoPaste/README.md

 ## ✨ Completely Free!

-Paster is and will always be **100% free and open source**!
+Paster is  **100% free and open source**!
 We believe in making productivity tools accessible to everyone.

 > 🎉 **Coming Soon to the Mac App Store!** We're working on bringing Paster to the Mac App Store for even easier installation and updates.